danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 ### Is it necessary

 Is it necessary to search the spiritual?
 It is the nature of the soul.
-It should no be blocked.
+It cannot no be blocked.
 But it is more important to care for others.

 ### How to experience the spiritual

 It is not necessary to experience the spiritual.
 It is the nature of the soul to express itself.
-In this world ...
+It will find a way out.
+When a child is born, the parents gradually teach the child how to survive and prosper in the physical world.
+The awareness shifts into the physical.
+As this happens, the soul starts to seek a way out.
+It is like a child without a guidance.
+Being aware only of the physical tools it chooses what corresponds to its divine nature.
+For example, it may choose to explore the world as an expression of its infinite nature.
+Exploring the world is a long way to deepening self awareness and caring for others.
+If a soul does not have a person who guides it, it may use information that will guide it to its goal.
+The best guidance is by the One who created the soul and the world.
+Therefore it is essential for a soul to study and follow the Torah.

+Studying the Torah is a long process too.
+But any process of growth is gradual.
+God did not give us something that is beyond our ability.
+The Torah is written so that every soul will find a good starting point for itself.
+Some souls will be fascinated by the production of the parchment for a Torah scroll.
+Another soul may seek the transcendental hidden among the letters of the Torah.
+Etc. Therefore the study of the Torah does lead into Infinity.

+Broadening the mind through the study unavoidably leads to better choices.

+In addition to studying the Torah, it is also important to live by it.
+Because a soul must use the body as the tool and not just follow its needs and desires.
+A soul should learn to use the body as the tool for caring for others.

 #### Through commandments